forkd/tesla/README.md

 $ pip3 install -r requirements.txt --upgrade
 ```

+> **Note:** I made a [pull-request to pyshark](https://github.com/KimiNewt/pyshark/pull/198/commits/370d850c6be6cf553677770f9281184b60c8976f) because it uses Exception instead of FileNotFoundError in its `file_capture.py`.
+Until they fix it, you should apply it manually.

 From this moment, it'll be considered that all commands will be executed inside this virtual environment.

 ### Database Setup